-3.0 Supply Chain Structure
+Supply Chain Structure

-- 7. The Dunbia (UK) supply chain is rooted in UK agriculture through its sourcing of livestock from over 15,000 Red Tractor assured farms across Great Britain and Northern Ireland.
-Unlike other agricultural sectors, this element of the UK farming sector has a low bought-in labour demand and consists largely of family owned and managed farms. - 8.
+The Dunbia (UK) supply chain is rooted in UK agriculture through its sourcing of livestock from over 15,000 Red Tractor assured farms across Great Britain and Northern Ireland.
+Unlike other agricultural sectors, this element of the UK farming sector has a low bought-in labour demand and consists largely of family owned and managed farms.

 Dunbia (UK) buys the majority of its retail packaging and production consumables from key suppliers based in the UK and Europe.
 Dunbia (UK) has identified production consumables as having a diverse supply chain.
-In 2022 Dunbia (UK) continued its review of the supply chain mapping process to allow enhanced monitoring and management of risk. - 9.
+In 2024 Dunbia (UK) continued its review of the supply chain mapping process to allow enhanced monitoring and management of risk.

 A growing part of the Dunbia (UK) business is the production of added value, ready to cook and meal solutions, which introduces a much more complex global supply chain through the sourcing of other food ingredients.
 The Ingredients Category is managed by a number of Cross Functional Departments including New Product Development, Food Safety and Quality, Site Ingredients Purchasers, whilst being overseen by the Group Strategic Procurement Team.
-We have a small select ingredient supply base comprised of chosen partners and contingency suppliers. - 10.
+We have a small select ingredient supply base comprised of chosen partners and contingency suppliers.

 Sourcing labour for Dunbia (UK) operations is a key part of the supply chain.
 In 2021, Dunbia (UK) became a Licensed Sponsor under the New Points Based Skilled Immigration System, this is a privilege which brings with it a number of key responsibilities and obligations.
+The principle of ensuring that no worker suffers a financial detriment during recruitment is a key driver for ourselves, to mitigate the potential risk of exploitation via debt bondage, but also of doing the right thing via responsible recruitment.
+The Executive Board have unanimously endorsed this project and its driving principle, with the covering of all recruitment and sponsorship costs, none of which are rechargeable to the individual.
 Employing colleagues either directly, or through agency-based labour providers, Dunbia (UK) is extremely proud of its workforce and the role they play in making Dunbia (UK) the success it is today.

-4.0 Policies and Practices
+Policies and Practices